 What colleges have women’s rowing?
 You’ll find approximately 158 varsity women’s collegiate rowing programs between NCAA Division 1, Division 2 and Division 3, as well as NAIA and junior college levels.
 In addition to these, there were seven women’s lightweight teams racing during the 2019 spring season, though these teams are part of the Intercollegiate Rowing Association and are not part of the NCAA.
 In addition to these teams, more than 40 women’s club rowing teams competed in the 2019 spring season, according to cMax rankings.
 Keeping track of women’s rowing teams across different levels can get complicated, so use this section to find colleges with women’s rowing teams and learn how they are organized.

 Know which college rowing programs are the best?
-There are several college polls that athletes can reference to see how women’s rowing teams are performing during racing season, and many of them are found on Row2k.
-These include the CRCA/USRowing Coaches Poll and Atlantic 10 Women’s Poll.
+There are several college polls that athletes can reference to see how women’s rowing teams are performing during racing season, and many of them are found on Row2k and CRCA/USRowing Coaches Poll.

 In women’s college rowing, top Division 2, Division 3 and club teams can be just as competitive as some Division 1 teams.
 To provide a more complete snapshot of college rowing, cMax rankings compare how fast college women’s crews are by including club and varsity teams in the same pool and analyzing nationwide race results.
 These rankings are not definitive, but they are helpful in estimating how different crews compare to each other and show Division 3, lightweight and even club teams outperforming several Division 1 teams.